youngker/apparmor-wiki/DeprecateProfilePathName.md

 This does require the use of the ```profile``` keyword.
 The path name based attachment (/usr/bin/firefox in the above Ex 2) is required to replicate exec attachment of pathname based profiles (Ex 1).

-# Why were pathname based profile names deprecated?
+# Why were path based profile names deprecated?

 There are several reasons that these types of profile names were deprecated.